7imbrook/murder/README.md

 Murder
 -----

-A better implementation of twitters murder (aka up to date)
+A better implementation of twitters murder with pluggable distrobution sources such as docker registry.

-### Install
-Dependancies
-- libtorrent
-- storjtorrent 0.1.2